NikolasEnt/soccernet-calibration-sportlight/README.md

 The final step is the submit file preparation.
 It can be created by a provided script: `python src/utils/make_submit.py`.
 Update paths to actual model files in the accordingly.
 The file contains heuristics params used in the actual winning submission.

 In fact, actual calibration algorithms and relevant heuristics are implemented in [src/models/hrnet/prediction.py](src/models/hrnet/prediction.py).
+The proposed code can indeed be adapted for use in other applications, related to camera calibration.

 ## Useful links